-The HACCP plan included a review of potential physical, chemical and microbiological hazards.
+The HACCP plan included a review of potential physical, chemical, microbiological and radioactivity related hazards.
 Each identified hazard was reviewed and given a risk rating to define the severity (1 - 3) and likeliness (1 - 3) of a hazard occurring.
 The risks (R >=3) have been defined from the hazards with adoption of a decision tree: Risk < 3 = PRP, Risk 3 or 4 = CP, Risk 6 or 9 = CCP.